-Holter Monitoring Test in Dubai
+Holter Monitoring Test

 A Holter monitor is a small, battery-driven device used to measure the heart’s activity, including its rate and rhythm, and is worn for 24 hours.
 Holter monitor testing is also known as ambulatory electrocardiography.
 Other devices are available to measure heart activity over longer periods of time.

 The aim of holter test is to record heartbeats during normal activities for an extended period to identify problems that may go undetected by an electrocardiogram.

 The Holter monitor enables doctors to monitor your heart function long-term.
 By interpreting the Holter monitor data, doctors can determine if your heart is receiving sufficient oxygen or if there are any delays or early electrical impulses, which may indicate irregular heart rhythms or arrhythmias.

 If you are already receiving treatment for heart problems, having a Holter monitor test in Dubai can help your doctor determine whether the medication is effective or requires modifications.
 The Holter monitoring can also help diagnose the cause of symptoms such as irregular heartbeat, dizziness, faintness, feeling like your heart is racing, or skipping a beat.

 How does it work?

 The process of monitoring and recording the electrical impulses in your heart muscle involves using a portable ECG monitor.
 This device is connected to ECG leads that are attached to your chest.
 These leads are responsible for transmitting the electrical signals from your heart to the ECG monitor.

 Once the signals are transmitted, the ECG monitor records the electrical activity of the heart and generates a report that displays your heart rate, rhythm, and any abnormalities.
 This process is crucial in diagnosing and managing various heart conditions such as arrhythmia and heart attacks.